 BBC Children in Need is the BBC’s official UK charity.
 With the money that you raise, we provide grants to projects that improve the lives of disadvantaged children and young people across the UK.

-Currently, there are thousands of UK children living with poverty, abuse, disability and overwhelming responsibilities.
-We want to change that; to ensure that every child in the UK has a life that is safe, happy and secure and which empowers them to achieve their potential.
+There are thousands of children living with poverty, abuse, disability and overwhelming responsibilities.
+We want to change that; to ensure that every child in the UK has a life which empowers them to achieve their potential.

 We’ve identified seven building blocks that we believe every child needs to live a happy, secure, safe and enriching life, and that all of our work is built on.
-You can read more about these building blocks below.
-But the really important thing for you to know is, we can only keep changing lives with your help.
-So thank you.
+But we can only keep changing lives with your help, so thank you.

-Some of the case studies do not include real images of the children.
+Some of the case studies do not include real images.

 - Being Physically Safe